 - Radiation therapy.
 Radiation therapy uses high-powered energy beams, such as X-rays, to kill cancer cells.
 Radiation therapy can be given internally or externally.
-Adjuvant radiation therapy focuses on the area around the original cancer site to reduce the risk that cancer will recur in that area.
+Adjuvant radiation therapy focuses on the area around the original cancer site to reduce the risk of cancer recurring in that area.

 - Targeted therapy.
 Targeted therapy aims to alter specific abnormalities present within cancer cells.
-For example, women with a type of breast cancer that makes too much of a protein called human growth factor receptor 2 (HER2) may choose a targeted therapy drug that blocks the action of that specific protein.
+For example, women with a type of breast cancer that makes too much of a protein called human epidermal growth factor receptor 2 (HER2) may choose a targeted therapy drug that blocks the action of that specific protein.
 These medications target the specific protein within those cancer cells.
-More targeted therapies are under development and may one day be available for use as adjuvant therapy.

 Because none of these treatments is completely harmless, it's important to determine the risks of adjuvant therapy versus the benefits.
 The following factors can help you and your doctor determine whether adjuvant therapy is appropriate for you and, if so, which type: